jameshanlon/cheese/cheese/pages/home-surveys.md

 large difference between the temperature inside the house compared to the outside.

-An Energy Tracer will come at the prearranged time.
+A surveyor will come at the prearranged time.
 Firstly, a large extractor fan is fitted to an external door and run continuously to reduce the pressure inside the building.
 This causes cold air to be drawn in though any gaps.
 As we work through each room in the house we use the thermal imaging camera to look